xiaoxianyu-office/mm/skills/mechanics/setblocktype.md

 | material  | m       | Any valid bukkit materialtype. | DIRT          |
 | data      | md      | Material data value.           | 0             |

+As of build 4018/4019 you can now setblock mmoitems custom blocks.
+An example is below.
+It would set the targetlocation to the mmoitems block with the id of 50.

 Examples